ceronus/magic-packet/README.md

 #### Known Limitations
 - The current release does not send using `EtherType 0x0842`.
-- Networks that exclusively use IPv6 only, require manual definition of the broadcast address, as the automated broadcast address discovery function requires IPv4 to work.
+- Networks that exclusively use IPv6 only, are supported, but require manual definition of the broadcast address, as the automated broadcast address discovery function requires IPv4 to work.

 ## How to Use